google-research/google-research/cluster_gcn/README.md

 >>> (edgecuts, parts) = metis.part_graph(G, 3)
 ```

-* This project includes some codes from https://github.com/williamleif/GraphSAGE to process the data, and make sure your data is in graphsage format.
+* We follow [GraphSAGE](https://github.com/williamleif/GraphSAGE#input-format)'s input format and its code for pre-processing the data.

-* This code includes two scripts for testing cluster GCN method.
-One is on PPI data and another on Reddit data.
-Please download both datasets before running the scripts.
-The two datasets can be downloaded from http://snap.stanford.edu/graphsage/.
+* This repository includes scripts for reproducing our experimental results on PPI and Reddit.
+Both datasets can be downloaded from this [website](http://snap.stanford.edu/graphsage/).

 ## Run Experiments.

 * After metis and networkx are set up, and datasets are ready, we can try the scripts.

-* put data under the './data' path.
+* We assume data files are stored under './data/{data-name}/' directory.

-For example the ppi data folder should look like: data/ppi/ppi-{G.json, feats.npy, class_map.json, id_map.json}
+  For example, the path of PPI data files should be: data/ppi/ppi-{G.json, feats.npy, class_map.json, id_map.json}

-* For ppi data (need change the data_prefix path in .sh to point to the data):
+* For PPI data, you may run the following scripts to reproduce results in our paper

 ```
 ./run_ppi.sh
 ```

-If testing on V100 on google cloud machine, per epoch training time will be around ~1 second.
+  For reference, with a V100 GPU, running time per epoch on PPI is about 1 second.

 ```
 The test F1 score will be around 0.9935 depending on different initialization.